ryanmcdonough/lexplore/README.md

 Disclaimer
 ----------

 This tool is for informational purposes only and should not be considered as legal advice.
-Always consult with a qualified legal professional for interpretation and application of NDAs.
+While it aims to extract a comprehensive set of information from NDAs, it may not capture all nuances or legal implications.
+Always consult with a qualified legal professional for interpretation, application, and advice regarding NDAs.